What do Fire Museum Volunteers do?

 -

-Scanning and cataloging photographs and other items
+Scanning and cataloging photographs and other items, and other collections duties

 -